bluemoon/calends/README.md

 ## Intervals

 An interval is a span of time that can be bound or unbound.
-This means that you can iterate until the beginning/end of the time.
-However in practice this will be limited by chronos types.

-This will likely be used to do things like iterate by week, month, quarter, or year.
+There are three important cases to
+consider: closed, unbounded start, and unbounded end.

+- A closed interval has start and an end and can be repeated.
+- An unbounded start interval does not have a start and only has an end.
+- An unbounded end interval does not have an end but has a start.

+### Closed interval

 ```rust
 use calends::{Interval, IntervalLike, RelativeDuration};